What Do I Do When My Man Goes to His Cave?

 This is a turning point where the romance shifts from more time to better quality when you have time together.

-I want to reach out to him and let him know that I feel hurt with all this.
-But of course, I know I shouldn’t.
+I want to reach out to him and let him know that I feel hurt by all this.
+But of course, I know I shouldn't.
 Am I being selfish or needy?

 First ask, Am I Interpreting This Correctly?

 No. You're being needy, you're not being selfish, without a doubt.
 And the neediness comes from not understanding the situation.
 If somebody told me that my bank account was empty, I'd freak out.
 But what if the bank account wasn't empty, then I'm being too needy, but it's reasonable.